Python-Test-Engineer/evaluating-ai-agents/docs/about.md

 This serves as testing, evaluationg and monitoring from development to production.

 The developer and QA work towards making each UNIT fully introspective.

+*Having researched the various Observability tools, I think this logging approach is the simplest and possibly most effective as it separates data collection and data evaluation, and also avoids being tied to any framework.*